AnhCaooo/electric-notifications/README.md

-# electric-user-manager
+# electric-push-notifications

-A service that manage users and roles for electric services
+A service that responsible for sending notifications to clients